sppunderreview/PSSO/README.md

 Some frameworks have a more complex workflow.
 For instance, a function embedding requires a learning phase, embedding computations, and distance computations (`gDist` folders), only after should similarity indices be computed.

 ## Usage - BinKit
-The `BinKit/` directory has two subdirectories, namely, `Obfus`, which deals with obfuscated programs, and `Normal`.
+The `BinKit` directory has two subdirectories, namely, `Obfus`, which deals with obfuscated programs, and `Normal`.
 Each subdirectory entails a `DataGeneration` folder which holds the disassembly scripts, and a unique folder for each method.
 These method folders have scripts to extract features and embeds from samples.